netconstructor/node-pulse/README.md

 `nohup node pulse.js &` They will begin collecting timing information from each server in the list, and will send that information to each other server as well.

-You can then visit http://example.com:50505/stats in a browser to see its report.
+You can then visit http://example.com:50505/stats on any one of the servers to see its report.

 License